Latest News and Events

 Flow batteries represent a small and relatively immature market with enormous growth potential in many developing economies – for deployment and manufacturing.
 Download the report to find out, e.g., how the technologies could help in-country owners, operators and developers of power systems looking to expand solar and wind energy on less reliable grids.

-The Faraday Institution is the UK’s independent institute for electrochemical energy storage research, skills development, market analysis, and early-stage commercialisation.
-It brings together research scientists and industry partners on projects with commercial potential that will reduce battery cost, weight, and volume; improve performance and reliability, and develop whole-life strategies including recycling and reuse.
+The Faraday Institution is the UK’s flagship institute for electrochemical energy storage research, skills development, market analysis and early-stage commercialisation.
+It brings together research scientists and industry partners to work on projects with commercial potential that will reduce battery cost, weight, and volume; improve performance, efficiency, and reliability; develop scalable designs; improve manufacturing abilities; develop whole-life strategies; and accelerate the outputs towards commercial outcomes.

 Research Programme

-The Faraday Institution research programme spans ten major research projects that bring together 25 UK universities, spanning a network of 500 researchers and 148 UK industry partners to drive discovery in application-inspired research, working to solve some of the most challenging energy storage issues.
+The Faraday Institution research programme spans ten major research projects that bring together 25 UK universities, spanning a network of 500 researchers and 148 UK and 30 international industry partners to drive discovery in application-inspired research, working to solve some of the most challenging energy storage issues.

 Strand 1: Materials Development to Pack Design and Performance